eNMS-automation/eNMS/docs/inventory/objects.rst

 Creation via import
 *******************

 Objects can be created all at once by importing an Excel file.
-Devices must be defined in a spreadsheet called "Device" and links in a spreadsheet called "Link".
+Devices must be defined in a spreadsheet in a Tab called "Device", and links must be defined in a Tab called "Link".
 The first line of a spreadsheet contains the properties, the following lines define the objects, as demonstrated in the example below.

 .. image:: /_static/inventory/import_export/import.png
    :alt: Example of excel spreadsheet for import
    :align: center

-If you want to export the existing data out, you can export an Excel spreadsheet with all the object data filled out by clicking: ``Export network Topology``.
+If you want to export the existing data, you can export an Excel spreadsheet containing all the object data by clicking: ``Export Network Topology``.

 .. image:: /_static/inventory/import_export/export.png
    :alt: Export topology